 As with the NCRS, the NSOR database records are updated at various times and may not be current or complete.
 Additionally, despite being required to register, some sex offenders fail to do so and some states limit reportability of offenses under a certain level.
 That’s why it’s recommend to include a county and or statewide criminal check with the NSOR for a more complete search.

 Orange Tree Insight: If a record is found by this search, it is recommended to check the state’s sex offender registry to confirm the applicant is still actively registered as a sex offender.
 When possible, Orange Tree also will attempt to locate the sex offense at the county/state level.

-What is a County Criminal Record Check?
+What is a County Criminal Background Check?